 Taking control of your carbon needs a team approach.
 Now is the time to form a Green Team.
-This FREE workshop will give you ideas on how to:
+This workshop provided ideas on how to:

 Over the first few months of 2017, we’ve been busy with a number of projects one of which is analysing the environmental data submitted to Creative Scotland last September by almost 120 arts organisations.
 There’s still quite a bit of work to do but we think there are reasons to be cheerful with lots more organisations submitting more and better data year on year.
-Here’s a sneak preview
+See the full report on our news page

-Creative Scotland have recently released the Annual Statistical Survey form to be used for 2015-16 annual reporting from funded organisations.
-This includes a section for reporting environmental data which must be completed by all organisations which are Regularly Funded (RFOs).
-The submission date is 23rd September 2016.
+Creative Scotland released the Annual Statistical Survey form to be used for 2015-16 annual reporting from funded organisations which, for the first time included a section for reporting environmental data which had to be be completed by all organisations which are Regularly Funded (RFOs).
+All reports were submitted by 23rd September 2016.

-This handy infographic sums up information we gathered from over a hundred organisations who now receive regular funding from Creative Scotland (RFOs).
-During 2015 we had conversations with many of the organisations and we put this together with information from annual reporting on Carbon emissions to show maximum and typical CO2 impacts.
+This handy infographic sums up information we gathered from over a hundred organisations who now receive regular funding from Creative Scotland (RFOs) to show maximum and typical CO2 impacts.
 See how many organisations are engaging in environmental actions and where you fit in to the sector.